elastic/gsoc/readme.md

 * Java - medium
 * ASM and byte code generation - none required but you'd learn some in the process
 * Elasticsearch - none and we'll happily teach the little you'd need to learn

 #### Skill level

+Medium

+#### Mentor

+Nik Everett

+##

+### <a name="highlighting_order"></a>Fix highlighting apis to highlight more than 1 doc at once

+#### Brief explanation

+One of the things Elasticsearch can do to is "highlight" a snippet from a matching document.
+Currently documents are highlighted one after another during the highlighting phase.
+The trouble with this is that some of the implementations of highlighting are more efficient if they highlight in a different order.

+#### Expected results

+* Change to Elasticsearch to allow sending all documents to highlight to the highlighters at a time.
+* Change to built in highlighters to support this and make intelligent decisions about the order.
+There are four builtin highlighters, two of which will likely see significant benefit from this change.
+* Benchmarking to show the performance improvements this brings.

+#### Knowledge prerequisites

+* Java - medium
+* Lucene - none and you'll get a good introduction to the project by working on this project
+* Elasticsearch - none and we'll happily teach the little you'd need to learn

+#### Skill level